2.c.1.b) Uniform rectilinear motion (URM) and relativity

-First criticism of Einstein’s Theory of Special Relativity (SR) on the topic of uniform rectilinear motion (URM) is that I do not like terminology of inertial and non-inertial reference frames for various reasons.
+The first criticism of Einstein’s Theory of Special Relativity (SR) on the topic of uniform rectilinear motion (URM) is that we do not like the terminology of inertial and non-inertial reference frames for various reasons.

 I am not comfortable with so many technical connotations of a concept; of course, this may be my own limitations.
 I will now present a few ideas I hope will explain why problems start with terminology of inertial and non-inertial reference frames, and why they worsen when you try to look at it more in-depth.

 A system of reference is an abstract concept that allows us to identify points in space from an arbitrary origin.